CHIRAG137/GeekReader/docs/Backend Development/NodeJs/File System Modules/Synchronous Mode.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-File System Module is used for accessing the file in a directory.
+The Node.js file system module allows you to work with the file system on your computer.

 ## Include fs Module
 ```